monoloc0/writeups/THM/teamcw.md

 It basically just copies the content of one directory into another.

-Checking out the destination directory shows us that the task is being performed as root.
+Checking out the destination directory showed me that the task is being performed as **root**.

 ![image](https://user-images.githubusercontent.com/78683952/110239526-a4401200-7f47-11eb-87f2-2c0de2fed090.png)